AOG Inductee Bios

 2015 Redwood High School Distinguished Alumni Avenue of Giants

-SCOTT EVANS (1986), premier rocket scientist, manages a Jet Propulsion Laboratory team that builds navigation software for space explorations, recently for the successful Mars rover, Curiosity, that landed in August of 2014.
-Landing a rover at a moving target, some 350 million miles in a prearranged spot, requires exacting math and thousands of operations programmed flawlessly.
+SCOTT EVANS (1986), premier rocket scientist, manages a Jet Propulsion Laboratory team that builds navigation software for space explorations, recently for the successful Mars rover, Perseverance, that landed in February of 2021.
+Landing a rover at a moving target after a flight of some 350 million miles in a prearranged spot requires exacting math and thousands of operations programmed flawlessly.
 His navigation system (Monte), replacing one in use since Apollo, first few the Phoenix mission to Mars, landing in 2008.
-More recently Monte has flown MAVEN, the Kepler mission to find extrasolar planets and is now flying the Cassini mission at Saturn.
-The system was used to assist India, Japan, and the European Union in navigating their space missions.
+More recently Monte was used to fly the Kepler mission to find extrasolar planets, the Parker Solar Probe to understand the solar corona, and is set to return humans to the Moon on the Artemis 2 mission.
+The system has been used to assist India, Japan, and the European Union in navigating their space missions.
 Monte was JPL’s Software of the Year and runner up for NASA’s award.
 Scott helped found the Redwood cycling team and coxed the rowing team, national champions in 1984.
 He placed 17th in the Olympic cycling trials in 2000.
 He earned a B.S. at Stanford and a Ph.D at UCLA, both in astro physics.

 JOAN LUBAMERSKY (1968) has set a high standard for community service at the local, state and federal level.
 After University of San Francisco, she chose a career in public service including stints as staff at the San Francisco Board of Supervisors and in the Office of the Secretary of the Interior where she managed federal grants to programs like the California Conservations Corps.
-She became advisor to the City Administrator of San Francisco, writing contracts and managing special projects including setting up a committee for building safety after the Loma Prieta earthquake; a neighborhood beautification fund; performing executive recruitment, and helping to create an online donations portal for the City.
-She served for five years on the Marin County Planning Commission and was elected to the Larkspur City Council and was mayor five terms, working to ensure orderly development and financial stability for the town.
-At present she also works for the State Assembly of California as a field representative, helping residents solve problems with state agencies and performing outreach to the community.
+She became advisor to the City Administrator of San Francisco, writing contracts and managing special projects including developing a neighborhood beautification fund; performing executive recruitment, and helping to create an online donations portal for the City.
+She served for five years on the Marin County Planning Commission, was elected to the Larkspur City Council and was mayor for four terms, working to ensure orderly development and financial stability for the town.
+Joan also served as district representative for the State Assembly, helping residents solve problems with state agencies and performing outreach to the community.
+She was named Woman of the Year for Marin and Sonoma by the State Legislature in 2022.

-EMILY PILLOTON (1999) is already a force in public interest design.
+EMILY PILLOTON-LAM (1999) is already a force in public interest design.
 After graduating from UC Berkeley and the School of the Art Institute of Chicago with degrees in architecture, she founded the nonprofit Project H Design in 2008 to use design and architecture to create social change.
 Project H works to use design and project-based education to nurture leadership and problem-solving skills.
-In seven years, Project H has educated over 500 students ages 9-17 in year-long academic classes and summer camps.
-Participants in her program have designed and built a farmers market, downtown landmarks, playgrounds, public chicken coops, their own school library, and furniture for a local women's shelter.
+With students in her Studio H high school program and Girls Garage after-school and summer programs, she has built a farmers market pavilion, tiny homes for the unhoused, a school library, a public bus stop, urban farm structures, and more.
+Project H has educated over 500 students ages 9-17 in year-long academic classes and summer camps.
 Emily was a 2009 PopTech social innovation fellow, has presented at TEDGlobal and gave the commencement address at Cal in 2012.
 She has published two books, Tell Them I Built This about her experience in 2009 empowering the youth in a rural North Carolina town, and Design Revolution: 100 Products that Empower People.
+Her most recent awards include: AIA SF Community Alliance Award, 2022; AIGA SF Fellow Award, 2022 and Yerba Buena Center for the Arts’ YBCA100 (Girls Garage), 2019.

 TIFFANY SHLAIN (1988) Honored by Newsweek as one of the “Women Shaping the 21st Century,” Tiffany Shlain is an artist, Emmy-nominated filmmaker, founder of the Webby Awards and author of the national bestselling book 24/6: The Power of Unplugging One Day a Week winner of the Marshall McLuhan Outstanding Book Award.
 Tiffany’s work has received over 80 awards and distinctions including being selected for the Albert Einstein Foundation’s Genius 100 for people that continue his legacy.
 Her films, which have a focus on neuroscience, creativity, women’s rights, and the relationship between technology and humanity, have premiered at top festivals including Sundance.
 The Museum of Modern Art in New York premiered her Spoken Cinema performance, Dear Human.
 Tiffany's work has been featured in the New York Times, the Washington Post, Elle, and Jeopardy.
 At Redwood, she was a features editor of the Redwood Bark and was one of the first girls to be on the boy's water polo team (more as a feminist statement than due to swimming acumen).
 She graduated from UC Berkeley in 1992 and was later invited to give the commencement address in 2010 which NPR listed on its “Best Commencement Speeches, Ever.” tiffanyshlain.com and follow on IG, FB, and TW @tiffanyshlain.